Installation

 - Megatron - Mobile and server models (~60.2MB)

-Download your chosen model package from the InspireFace Releases page.
+Setup: Download your chosen model package from the InspireFace Releases page and follow the configuration steps below.

 Project Configuration